JoeOwnage67/RPG-FLAVOUR-PACK-FORKED/README.md

 - Added ability to mine raw oricalcum (uranium) at *Medieval Overhaul* mine and refine it into ingots at the furnace.
 - Added ability to mine raw pyrinth at *Medieval Overhaul* mine if *Epochs: Pyrinth* is loaded.
 - Nerfed the amount of tanning liquor the Medieval Overhaul tanning rack uses.
 - Put *Stargates!* (arcane portals) recipes on the *Medieval Overhaul* furnace.
 Changed its recipes and costlists to use *Medieval Overhaul* components.
+If *Rimfantasy* mod is loaded, recipes will appear on the arcane crafting bench instead.

 **[CZK] EYE PROSTHETICS (CONTINUED)**:
 - Changed research to align with *Medieval Overhaul*.